lparisot/conFusion-node/README.md

 ## OAuth2.0

-You must register your application on Facebook (https://developers.facebook.com/apps/) and Goggle (https://console.developers.google.com/apis/credentials) to retrieve the application ID and secret and store them in config.js.
+You must register your application on Facebook (https://developers.facebook.com/apps/), Goggle (https://console.developers.google.com/apis/credentials) or Twitter (https://apps.twitter.com) to retrieve the application ID and secret and store them in config.js.

-The callback URL must be https://localhost:3443/users/login/facebook/callback or  https://localhost:3443/users/login/google/callback
+The callback URL must be https://localhost:3443/users/login/facebook/callback or  https://localhost:3443/users/login/google/callback or https://localhost:3443/users/login/twitter/callback

 Then you can log in via Facebook using the URL /users/login/facebook.
 Or via Google using the URL /users/login/google.
+Or via Twitter using the URL /users/login/twitter.